ElizabethA01/Weather-App/README.md

-I created I used HTML, CSS, node.js, express, EJS and a weather API to create this app.
 # Weather-App

 > A weather app that shows you the current temperature and weather conditions for a country or city using weather API.